giladby/Advanced_Programming_II_HW2/README.md

 In this project, we built a web application using ASP.NET core.
-This application is a flights control system, showing flight plans on a world map and providing live information about the current active flights.
+This application is a flights control system, showing flights routes on a world map and providing live information about the current active flight plans.
 In addition to the ability to track flights from this project server, the application can connect to other external servers and get information about their own flights.